 If you want to use the SAML user base within a CMNTY Platform the platform will always be updated.
 If you add a new member to your SAML user base in a later stage, the user will be added to CMNTY Platform automatically right after the very first login in the SAML user base.

 When you delete one of your staff members from your own database, the person will still be in the community but is not able to login anymore.
-This means that the data will be saved in the community but he/she can’t participate in or access the community anymore.
+This means that the data will be saved in the community but they can’t participate in or access the community anymore.

-Setting it up in the admin
+Setting up SAML SSO in Admin

 - Within CMNTY Platform you can enable SAML Single Sign-On in Admin > Configure.

-- Choose Third Party > SAML.
+- Choose Integrations > SAML.

 - After activating SSO (Single Sign-On), you are required to fill in an Issuer URL, Login Endpoint and X509 Certificate.